axieinfinity/ronin-documentation/docs/validators/setup/cli.md

   export PATH=$PATH:./build/bin/ronin
   ```

-## 2. Initialize the genesis block
+## Step 2.
+Initialize the genesis block

 Initialize the genesis block to set up the origin state of the chain.
 The genesis files are located in the repository's `genesis` directory, and include the path where you store the node's data—for example, `/ronin/data`.